 A fish’s sense of smell is 1000 times better than that of a dog, and fish can smell scents from hundreds of yards away.
 That’s why a fish attractant is an important part of an angler’s arsenal for a range of species, including bass.

-Even though bass tend to feed by sight, sound, and vibration via their lateral line predominantly, scent is still an important factor for bass and feeding.
+Even though bass tend to feed by sight, sound, and vibration via their lateral line predominantly, the scent is still an important factor for bass and feeding.

 Best Bass Attractant: Overview

-In this article, we take a look at some of the best attractants for bass fishing, and our pick as to which is the best (our top vote goes to Berkley Gulp ALIVE! – read on to find out why, and which other scents are worth considering).
+In this article, we take a look at some of the best attractants for bass fishing and our pick as to which is the best (our top vote goes to Berkley Gulp ALIVE! – read on to find out why and which other scents are worth considering).